Under Florida’s criminal law statutes, stated residents may “stand” their own ground.

 Experienced Orlando Criminal Defense

-Make sure your reputation and freedom are protected by calling 407-420-4647today to schedule a consultation, or fill out the requested information on our firm contact form.
+Make sure your reputation and freedom are protected by calling 407-420-4647 today to schedule a consultation with our criminal defense lawyer, or fill out our contact form.
 We will help you better understand all of your rights and defenses if you are charged with a serious Florida crime.

 We look forward to working with you.